coltekin/gk-treebank/docs/index.md

 - Adjectival verbs with no subordinating suffixes like _anlaşılır_ _görülmüş_ do not have any morphological indication that they are subordinate clauses
+- document cases of coordination with different types of constituents.
+- check/document _felan/falan/filan_